-We have audited the financial statements 2021 of Stichting IDH Sustainable Trade Initiative, based in Utrecht.
+The summary financial statements 2021 (hereafter: 'the summary financial statements') of Stichting IDH Sustainable Trade Initiative, based in Utrecht is derived from the audited financial statements 2021 of Stichting IDH Sustainable Trade Initiative.
 The financial statements include the consolidated financial statements and the foundation financial statements.